awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-ec2-ebs-volume.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `KmsKeyId`  <a name="cfn-ec2-ebs-volume-kmskeyid"></a>
 The identifier of the AWS Key Management Service \(AWS KMS\) customer master key \(CMK\) to use for Amazon EBS encryption\.
-If this property is not specified, your AWS managed CMK for EBS is used\.
 If `KmsKeyId` is specified, the encrypted state must be `true`\.
+If you omit this property and your account is enabled for encryption by default, or **Encrypted** is set to `true`, then the volume is encrypted using the default CMK specified for your account\.
+If your account does not have a default CMK, then the volume is encrypted using the AWS managed CMK\.
-You can specify the CMK using any of the following:
+Alternatively, if you want to specify a different CMK, you can specify one of the following:
 + Key ID\.
 For example, 1234abcd\-12ab\-34cd\-56ef\-1234567890ab\.
 + Key alias\.
-For example, alias/ExampleAlias\.
+Specify the alias for the CMK, prefixed with `alias/`\.
+For example, for a CMK with the alias `my_cmk`, use `alias/my_cmk`\.
+Or to specify the AWS managed CMK, use `alias/aws/ebs`\.
 + Key ARN\.
 For example, arn:aws:kms:us\-east\-1:012345678910:key/1234abcd\-12ab\-34cd\-56ef\-1234567890ab\.
 + Alias ARN\.
 For example, arn:aws:kms:us\-east\-1:012345678910:alias/ExampleAlias\.
 *Required*: No